andrey-zherikov/argparse/README.md

   whether styling will be applied.

 In some cases styling control should be exposed to a user as a command-line argument (similar to `--color` argument in `ls` and `grep` commands).
-Argparse supports this use case—just add an argument to your command (you can customize it with `@NamedArgument` UDA):
+Argparse supports this use case – just add an argument to your command (you can customize it with `@NamedArgument` UDA):

 ```d
 static auto color = ansiStylingArgument;